okx/okexchain-docs/oktc-solutions/oktc-vrf/Direct-Funding-Method/Get-a-Random-Number/Get-a-Random-Number.md

 3. Configure your deployment.
 On the **Deploy** tab in Remix, select the **Injected Web3 Environment** and select the `VRFDirectFundingConsumer` contract from the contract list.

-4. Fill the constructor arguments like below and Click the **Deploy** button to deploy your contract on-chain.
+4. Fill the constructor arguments like below and Click the **‘Deploy’** button to deploy your contract on-chain.
 MetaMask opens and asks you to confirm the transaction.

    | Item                  | Value                                      |
    | :-------------------- | :----------------------------------------- |